-200 Cumulative Miles: Running Socks

-300 Cumulative Miles (Girls): Long-Sleeve 300 Miles Shirt 400 Cumulative Miles (Boys): Long-Sleeve 400 Miles Shirt
+200 Cumulative Miles: 200 Mile Shirt 300 Cumulative Miles (Girls): 300 Miles Shirt 400 Cumulative Miles (Boys): 400 Miles Shirt

-400 Cumulative Mileage (Girls): NRXC Nike Backpack 500 Cumulative Mileage (Boys): NRXC Nike Backpack
+400 Cumulative Mileage (Girls): Long Sleeve Nike 400 Mile Shirt 500 Cumulative Mileage (Boys): Long Sleeve Nike 500 Mile Shirt

 Not every runner will be eligible for each reward.
 At the beginning of the summer, coaches will set a summer mileage goal with each runner.
 The maximum countable mileage for each runner is no more than 10% above that goal.
-If runners are disappointed in this, please try and help them understand this is done in order to give them the best opportunity to grow and progress as an athlete over the long-term, to stay healthy, and develop a lifelong love of running and physical activity.
+If runners are disappointed in this, please try and help them understand this is done to give them the best opportunity to grow and progress as an athlete over the long-term, to stay healthy, and develop a lifelong love of running and physical activity.